vele616/monorepo/packages/company/website/content/blog/the-dom-exercises.md

 <br/>
 <br/>

-<typography id="fruit-list" element="h2">Fruit List</subtitle>
+<typography id="fruit-list" element="h2">Fruit list</subtitle>

-You are given some names of different fruits and an unordered list html element; add a list item for each to the unordered list.
+You are given some names of different fruit and an unordered list html element; add a list item for each to the unordered list.

 <subtitle>Helpful links</subtitle>